tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 The important thing is the `Ok` part of `Result`.
 Let's start with the `query` because this one is the simplest.
 The query always returns the `Binary` object on the `Ok` case, which would contain just serialized response.
-The common way to create it is just calling a `to_binary` method on an object implementing `serde::Serialize`, and they are typically defined in `msg.rs` next to message types.
+The common way to create it is just calling a `to_json_binary` method on an object implementing `serde::Serialize`, and they are typically defined in `msg.rs` next to message types.

 Slightly more complex is the return type returned by any other entry point - the `cosmwasm_std::Response` type.
-This one keep everything needed to complete contract execution.
+This one keeps everything needed to complete contract execution.
 There are three chunks of information in that.